 You’ll often see Shilajit brands boast that their product has been “lab tested by Eurofins” or another big-name laboratory.
 On the surface, that sounds impressive.
 But here’s the detail most people miss: the method matters just as much as the name on the report.

 Large contract labs like Eurofins typically rely on quicker, less specific methods such as UV-Vis spectroscopy (similar to the Lamar method), TOC, or even titration.
 These approaches are cheaper and faster, but they are not internationally standardised and often produce inflated results.
+These approaches also struggle to distinguish between different fractions within Shilajit’s overall composition.

 This is why you’ll sometimes see very high fulvic acid numbers coming from products tested by these labs.
 It is not that the Shilajit is necessarily superior, it is that the method is more generous.